 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 In addition, program your thermostat for longer run-cycles.
-While this does not necessary prevent problems, it can help reduce humidity in your Windsor area home.
-This can provide a more comfortable environment, in addition to keep mold spores from growing in your home.
+While this does not necessary prevent problems, it can help lower humidity in your Windsor area home.
+This can offer a more comfortable environment, in addition to keep mold spores from growing in your home.

 Keep Pests at Bay

-Most outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
+The majority of outdoor A/C units are positioned on a concrete slab or other platform, allowing them a level base of operation.
 However, over time these can settle or sag, limiting the performance of the air conditioner.
 Check on your outdoor component to confirm that the base continues to stay level.

-Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
-Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.
+Of course, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner functioning well.
+Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Following these suggestions, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.